-Mr. TUNG Ching Bor (董清波), aged 56, is our vice-chairman and chief purchasing officer, responsible for managing our daily operations and overseeing our purchasing functions.
-Prior to joining us in January 2000, Mr. TUNG Ching Bor had over 14 years' experience in automobile parts purchase.
+Mr. TUNG Ching Bor (董清波), aged 57, is our vice-chairman and chief purchasing officer, responsible for managing our daily operations and overseeing our purchasing functions.
+Prior to joining us in January 2000, Mr. TUNG Ching Bor had over 15 years' experience in automobile parts purchase.
 Mr. TUNG Ching Bor is a member of The Tenth Chinese People's Political Consultative Conference of Anhui Province since 1 January 2011 and also a member of Nanping Committee of Fujian Province.
-Mr. TUNG Ching Bor is the brother-in-law of Dr. LEE Yin Yee, B.B.S., brother of Mr. TUNG Ching Sai, our chief executive officer and executive Director, and uncle of Mr. LEE Shing Kan, our executive Director.
+Mr. TUNG Ching Bor is the brother-in-law of Dr. LEE Yin Yee, B.B.S., brother of Tan Sri Datuk TUNG Ching Sai P.S.M, D.M.S.M, our chief executive officer and executive Director, and uncle of Mr. LEE Shing Kan, our executive Director.
 Mr. TUNG Ching Bor was appointed as our executive Director on 25 June 2004.

 Save as disclosed above, Mr. TUNG Ching Bor has no relationship with any Directors, senior management or substantial shareholders (as defined in the Listing Rules) of the Company.
 Save as disclosed above, Mr. TUNG Ching Bor has not held any directorship in other publicly listed companies in the last three years.

-Mr. TUNG Ching Sai (董清世), aged 53, is our executive Director and chief executive officer.
-Mr. TUNG Ching Sai has been with us for over 30 years since our inception in November 1988 and is responsible for overseeing our daily operations.
-Mr. TUNG Ching Sai is a standing committee member of the twelve session of the Guangxi Zhuang Autonomous Regional Committee of the Chinese People's Political Consultative Conference, (中國人民政治協商會議第十二屆廣西壯族自治區委員會常委) a member of the executive committee of the twelve session of the All-China Federation of Industry and Commerce, chairman of the Happy Hong Kong Foundation, and the president of Hong Kong Industrial & Commercial Association (第十二屆全國工商聯執行委員會委員), vice chairman of the China Architectural and Industrial Glass Association (中國建築玻璃與工業玻璃協會), the Third Shenzhen Municipal Ten Outstanding Young Entrepreneur in September 2001 and was awarded the "Young Industrialist Awards of Hong Kong 2006".
-Mr. TUNG Ching Sai is the brother-in-law of Dr. LEE Yin Yee, B.B.S., brother of Mr. TUNG Ching Sai is the brother-in-law of Dr. LEE Yin Yee, B.B.S., brother of Mr. TUNG Ching Sai was appointed as the chairman and non-executive Director on 25 June 2004.
-In November 2015, Mr. TUNG Ching Sai was appointed as the chairman and non-executive director of Xinyi Enterprise.
+Tan Sri Datuk TUNG Ching Sai P.S.M, D.M.S.M (董清世), aged 54, is our executive Director and chief executive officer.
+Tan Sri Datuk TUNG Ching Sai P.S.M, D.M.S.M has been with us for over 31 years since our inception in November 1988 and is responsible for overseeing our daily operations.
+Tan Sri Datuk TUNG Ching Sai P.S.M, D.M.S.M is a standing committee member of the twelve session of the Guangxi Zhuang Autonomous Regional Committee of the Chinese People's Political Consultative Conference, (中 國人民政治協商會議第十二屆廣西壯族自治區委員會常委) a member of the executive committee of the twelve session of the All-China Federation of Industry and Commerce (第十二屆全國工商聯執行委員會委員), chairman of the Happy Hong Kong Foundation, and the president of Hong Kong Industrial & Commercial Association, vice chairman of the China Architectural and Industrial Glass Association (中國建築玻璃與工業玻璃協會), the Third Shenzhen Municipal Ten Outstanding Young Entrepreneur in September 2001 and was awarded the "Young Industrialist Awards of Hong Kong 2006".
+Tan Sri Datuk TUNG Ching Sai P.S.M.
+D.M.S.M graduated from the Sun Yat-Sen University with an executive master degree of business administration in 2007.
+Tan Sri Datuk TUNG Ching Sai P.S.M, D.M.S.M is the brother-in-law of Dr. LEE Yin Yee, B.B.S., brother of Mr. TUNG Ching Bor, and uncle of Mr. LEE Shing Kan, our executive Director.
+Tan Sri Datuk TUNG Ching Sai P.S.M, D.M.S.M was appointed as our executive Director on 25 June 2004.
+In November 2015, Tan Sri Datuk TUNG Ching Sai P.S.M, D.M.S.M was appointed as the chairman and non-executive director of Xinyi Enterprises.
 In July 2016, Xinyi Enterprise was spun off from Xinyi Glass and became separately listed on the Growth Enterprise Market ("GEM") of the Stock Exchange.
-Mr. TUNG Ching Sai is the vice chairman and executive Director of Xinyi Solar, a company listed on the main board of the Stock Exchange.
+Tan Sri Datuk TUNG Ching Sai P.S.M, D.M.S.M is the vice chairman and non-executive Director of Xinyi Solar, a company listed on the main board of the Stock Exchange.
+Tan Sri Datuk TUNG Ching Sai P.S.M, D.M.S.M is the vice chairman and executive Director of Xinyi Energy, a company listed on the main board of the Stock Exchange.